-Step-1: Vice Chancellor's position requirement has to be reviewed by COEC, Founder Cahirman and approved by BOG.
+Step-1: Vice Chancellor's position requirement has to be reviewed by the Vice Chairman/COEC, Founder Chairman and approved by BOG.
 The requirement is based on Administrative and academic requirement.
 Since it's a leadership position, University's Mission and vision should be considered in reviewing the strategic requirement.

-Step-2: COEC nominates existing officials to BOG based on their exceptional leadership and consensus building skills in development and implementation, demonstration of strong experience in advancement of the University and managing its operations with commitment to its excellence in teaching and quality of educational offerings.
+Step-2: Vice Chairman/COEC nominates existing officials to BOG based on their exceptional leadership and consensus building skills in development and

+Implementation, demonstration of strong experience in advancement of the University and managing its operations with commitment to its excellence in teaching and quality of educational offerings.

-Step -3: The shortlisted candidates will be invited to appear for an interview with COEC.
+Step -3: The shortlisted candidates will be invited to appear for an interview with the Vice Chairman/COEC.
 The finalized candidate is recommended to the Founder Chairman and approved by BOG for appointment.